-When creating medical illustrations it’s extremely useful to have a comprehensive 3D anatomical model of the human body.
-The ability to rotate the model and render from any angle is particularly useful and time-saving when compared with traditional techniques.
-It can also be used as the basis for numerous illustrations by hiding or slicing individual muscles, organs and blood vessels, essentially creating different levels of dissection.
+Having a comprehensive 3D anatomical model of the human body is essential for medical illustrators, among others.
+The ability to rotate the model and render from any angle is particularly useful and time-saving, as is the ability to hide or slice individual muscles, organs and blood vessels, essentially creating different levels of dissection.

-The following ten tips are based on my own personal workflow, where I jump between Blender and ZBrush to create a free 3D model of the human body.
+The following 10 tips are based on my own personal workflow, where I jump between Blender and ZBrush to create a 3D model of the human body.

 01. Always start with good reference(opens in new tab)